rna-atlas/rna-atlas.github.io/src/anno/T001_nebla.rst

    :width: 500px

    NEBLA2: Donut plot showing the samples stratification of the four identified neuroblastoma subtypes.
-   These include (from top to bottom), COG risk group, Ploidy, Diagnosis and Grade.
+   These include (from top to bottom), COG risk group, Ploidy, Diagnosis, Stage and clinically reported MYCN status.

 Enrichment of *ERBB2* signalling is also seen in this cluster (:abbr:`ssGSEA (single-sample GSEA from GSVA)` :abbr:`medNES (median Normalized Enrichment Score)` ≥ 1.31, :abbr:`KW adj. p-val (Kruskal–Wallis one-way analysis of variance test Benjamin-Hochberg adjusted p-value)` = 1.25e-13,